assaf/ironium/README.md

 scheduled or queued jobs are processed.

 The `start` method allows you to run the same codebase in multiple environments, but only enable processing on select servers.
-For testing, have a look at `once`.
+For testing, have a look at `runOnce`.

 ### stop()